mdnfr0211/aws-vpc-lattice/README.md

 - kubectl: Kubernetes command-line tool, kubectl, is required for interacting with EKS clusters.
 - AWS Accounts: You need AWS account(s) with IAM user(s) possessing the necessary permissions.
 The deployment instructions are flexible and support both single and multiple AWS accounts.
 Choose the pattern that aligns with your testing preferences

 ## Architecture Overview

 The design consists of four AWS accounts, each with a private VPC within the overlapping CIDR range of 10.0.0.0/16.

-- An EC2 instance in Account A acts as the central communication point, utilizing VPC Lattice to reach private services like ECS, EKS, and EC2 instances in other accounts.
-- Account C hosts an ECS service behind an internal application load balancer, accessible via VPC Lattice.
-- Account D includes two VPCs: one with EKS and an Application Gateway Controller managing VPC Lattice, and another with an EC2 instance, both interacting with Account A through VPC Lattice.
-## Architecture Overview

-The design consists of four AWS accounts, each with a private VPC within the overlapping CIDR range of 10.0.0.0/16.